jmahoney/redmine_weary/README.md

 This is a fairly simple wrapper for the [Redmine REST API][redmine].
 My main reasons for developing it were to create a [fancy dashboard][dashing] for my [employer's][3months] internal bug tracker and to have a play with [weary][Weary], a nifty framework/DSL for working with RESTful APIs.
+Yes, I know I could have used ActiveResource, but where's the fun in that?

 redmine_weary is still very much a work in progress—at this point you can only really get a list of issues and a small amount of related information.